excalibur1234/pacui/README.md

 ### Multiple installed AUR helpers
-Please note that PacUI optionally requires at least one of these AUR helpers to enable use of the AUR.: [Trizen](https://github.com/trizen/trizen), [Yay](https://github.com/Jguer/yay), [Pikaur](https://github.com/actionless/pikaur), [Pakku](https://github.com/kitsunyan/pakku), [Yaourt](https://github.com/archlinuxfr/yaourt), or [Pacaur](https://github.com/rmarquis/pacaur).
+Please note that PacUI optionally requires at least one of these AUR helpers to enable use of the AUR.: [Aurman](https://github.com/polygamma/aurman), [Trizen](https://github.com/trizen/trizen), [Yay](https://github.com/Jguer/yay), [Pikaur](https://github.com/actionless/pikaur), [Pakku](https://github.com/kitsunyan/pakku), [Yaourt](https://github.com/archlinuxfr/yaourt), or [Pacaur](https://github.com/rmarquis/pacaur).

-If more than one AUR helper is installed, they are automatically used in the same order as listed above (i.e. Trizen is used with priority while Pacaur is only used as a last resort).
+If more than one AUR helper is installed, they are automatically used in the same order as listed above (i.e. Aurman is used with priority while Pacaur is only used as a last resort).
 A specific AUR helper can be set manually by entering its name into the following variable (within `/usr/bin/pacui` file):
 ```
 # here, the preferred AUR helper can be set manually by the user. if AUR_Helper="", the installed AUR helpers are detected and one is chosen automatically:
 AUR_Helper=""